MicrosoftDocs/architecture-center/docs/ai-ml/guide/machine-learning-operations-v2.md

 ##### Project/product owner (Business owner)

-The business stakeholders responsible for the Azure Machine Learning workspace based upon data ownership.
+The business stakeholders responsible for the Azure Machine Learning workspace based upon data ownership. *TODO-NM: Production coverage will be provided by the data governance application. <Delete/change>*

 **Type:** Person<br/>
-**Project specific:** Yes<br/>
+**Project specific:** Yes
-**Notes:** This role is read-only for the Azure Machine Learning workspace configuration and components in development.
-Production coverage will be provided by the data governance application.

 ##### Platform technical support

 The technical support staff responsible for break-fix activities across the platform.
-This role would cover infrastructure, service, etc. But not the machine learning models, packages or data.
-These elements remain under the Data scientist/ML engineer role's responsibility.
+This role would cover infrastructure, service, etc. but not the machine learning models, packages or data.
+These elements remain under the Data scientist/ML engineer role or Project lead's responsibility.

 **Type:** Person<br/>
-**Project specific:** No<br/>
+**Project specific:** No
-**Notes:** While the role group is permanent, membership is only transient, based upon a [Privileged Identity Management (PIM)](/entra/id-governance/privileged-identity-management/pim-configure) process for time boxed, evaluated access.

 ##### Model end user